 - c circumference or girth

 - d diameter

 - f form factor

 - g basal area at 1.3 m

 - h height

 - i increment

 - k form quotient

 - n number (of stems, years etc.)

 - p increment per cent (volume, value, etc.)

 - t age

-- v volume.

-Capital letters should generally be reserved for one of two purposes: either to denote totals per unit area (e.g. V = volume per ha) or population totals in sampling schemes.

-Example:

-The IUFRO term is N/ha whereas the usual symbol in New Zealand is SPH (Stems Per Hectare).

-Where these symbols are used they are identified by 'IUFRO' in the text of this Glossary.

-Symbols used in this glossary and otherwise unidentified are the 'NZ Set' and are summarised in Chapter E3.

-The Metric Systems Internationale symbol set is also commonly used in conjunction with the IUFRO and the New Zealand set.

-Tending

-A collective term for silvicultural operations that are directly applied to the growing tree e.g. aerial fertilisation and fire protection are not usually referred to as 'tending', whereas pruning and thinning are referred to as 'tending'.

-Terrain

-Similar to 'Topography' but also has connotations of the effect of the soil, water, rock and vegetation cover conditions on the ability to traverse the country.

-Timber

-Any wood reduced by sawing or other mechanical means to a square or rectangular section and (frequently) dried, planed or given treatment against insect, borer and fungal attack.

-Alternative term: 'Lumber'.

-Thinning

-The silvicultural practice of removing selected trees to promote the more rapid growth of the crop trees.
-May be 'to waste' where the thinned trees are left on the forest site or 'production' where the thinned trees are removed for use.

-Thinnings

-Logs produced by thinning.

-Top height Mean top height Mean dominant height Dominant height Predominant mean Top height is used here as a generic term for a diverse family of measures of the "average" height of the "largest" trees in a plot.
-These have in common that:

-height Predominant height

-- The measures exist because the height of a well-defined top element is less sensitive to stocking and better correlated with age and site productivity than an average across all trees. - The top element is defined within a measurement plot.
-The top height of a stand is the average of plot-level top heights and not the average height of the largest trees in the stand.

-Definitions differ in terms of:
+v volume. denote l letters should generally be reserved for one of two purposes: either to e totals per unit area (e.g. V = volume per ha) or population totals in ng schemes.
+Examp le: FRO term is N/ha whereas the usual symbol in New Zealand is SPH s Per Hectare).
+Where Glossa these symbols are used they are identified by 'IUFRO' in the text of this ry. - Is used in this glossary and otherwise unidentified are the 'NZ Set' and mmarised in Chapter E3. letric Systems Internationale symbol set is also commonly used in action with the IUFRO and the New Zealand set.
+Tending growir ective term for silvicultural operations that are directly applied to the og tree e.g. aerial fertilisation and fire protection are not usually referred tending', whereas pruning and thinning are referred to as 'tending'.
+Terrain to 'Topography' but also has connotations of the effect of the soil, rock and vegetation cover conditions on the ability to traverse the y.
+Timber rectan rood reduced by sawing or other mechanical means to a square or gular section and (frequently) dried, planed or given treatment against borer and fungal attack.
+Alterna ative term: 'Lumber'.
+Thinning growtł vicultural practice of removing selected trees to promote the more rapid of the crop trees.
+May be 'to waste' where the thinned trees are left on rest site or 'production' where the thinned trees are removed for use.
+Thinnings Logs p roduced by thinning.
+Top height Mean top height Mean dominant • eight is used here as a generic term for a diverse family of measures of verage" height of the "largest" trees in a plot.
+These have in common height Dominant height Predominant mean se e measures exist because the height of a well-defined top element is less nsitive to stocking and better correlated with age and site productivity an an average across all trees. eight redominant eight a s te top element is defined within a measurement plot.
+The top height of stand is the average of plot-level top heights and not the average height the largest trees in the stand.
+Definit ions differ in terms of: • Ho ow many trees are included in the top element; typically, between 40 and

+100 trees/ha.

-- How many trees are included in the top element; typically, between 40 and 100 trees/ha. - How trees are ranked; by height or by DBH. - How the top element is selected; e.g. the tallest tree in each quadrant of a plot, or strictly from above for all trees in the plot. - How the "average" is calculated; e.g. mean height of all trees in the top element or the expected value of the height of a tree of average or quadratic mean DBH under a defined model. - Whether and when differences between definitions have a material effect.
+• How trees are ranked; by height or by DBH. - now decisite ranked, by height of by both.

+- How the top element is selected; e.g. the tallest tree in each quadrant of a plot, or strictly from above for all trees in the plot. - How the "average" is calculated; e.g. mean height of all trees in the top element or the expected value of the height of a tree of average or quadratic mean DBH under a defined model. - Whether and when differences between definitions have a material effect.